Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

 \textbf{Generate Strategy:}

 The strategy for superstabilizers is straightforward, where we handle every data qubit defect and ancilla qubit defect with superstabilizers.
 For Halma, we employ a baseline strategy in this simulation.
-While handling all the data qubit defects with superstabilizers, we examine every ancilla qubit defect and see if there is a second defect within its vicinity (the shaded diamond region in Fig.~\ref{ClusterMap}).
+While handling all data qubit defects with superstabilizers, we examine every ancilla qubit defect and see if there is a second defect within its vicinity.
 If there is a second defect, we handle it with the superstabilizer approach, by disabling the 4 neighboring data qubits.
 If there is no second defect, we handle it with Halma.
 This is a baseline strategy that is only meant to simulate the minimum improvement that Halma can provide.

 \textbf{Post-Selection:}